As we head into series nine of Death in Paradise, it’s time to say goodbye to one Detective Inspector and hello to another.

-That has yet to be revealed!
-But we do know that – unlike the unfortunate DI Richard Poole (Ben Miller) – Jack won’t be killed off, but will follow in the footsteps of Kris Marshall’s DI Humphrey Goodman and leave Saint Marie alive.
+We already knew that – unlike the unfortunate DI Richard Poole (Ben Miller) – Jack wouldn’t be killed off, but would follow in the footsteps of Kris Marshall’s DI Humphrey Goodman and leave Saint Marie alive.
 O’Hanlon told RadioTimes.com: “You want drama, but you don’t want that much drama.”

 When is Ralf Little joining Death in Paradise?

-But unlike the handover between DI Humphrey Goodman (Kris Marshall) and DI Jack Mooney (Ardal O’Hanlon) in series six, there will be no crossover period.
+Another thing: unlike the handover between DI Humphrey Goodman (Kris Marshall) and DI Jack Mooney (Ardal O’Hanlon) in series six, this transition does not involve a crossover period.

 Who is Ralf Little’s character, DI Neville Parker?